treasure-data/digdag/digdag-docs/src/command_reference.rst

 STDIN
   Names of the files to add the archive.

-:command:`-f, --file PATH.yml`
+:command:`-f, --file PATH.dig`
-  Use this file to load a project (default: digdag.yml)
+  Use this file to load a project (default: digdag.dig)

-  Example: -f tasks/another.yml
+  Example: -f tasks/another.dig

 :command:`-r, --revision REVISION`
   Name of the revision (required)